Ormskirk branch line

 The Ormskirk branch line is a railway line in Lancashire, England, running between Preston and Ormskirk.
-The train service is operated by Northern Trains, who usually operate class 150, 156, and 158 units.
-The line is the northern section of the former Liverpool, Ormskirk and Preston Railway; the line from Ormskirk to Liverpool is now part of Merseyrail's Northern Line.
+The train service is operated by Northern Trains, who usually operate Class 150 and Class 156, units.The line is the northern section of the former Liverpool, Ormskirk and Preston Railway; the line from Ormskirk to Liverpool is now part of Merseyrail's Northern Line.
 Prior to the introduction of the 1970–71 London Midland Region timetable, it was a secondary main line from Liverpool to Scotland, Blackpool, and Yorkshire.
 From 4 May 1970, however, the line was severed at Ormskirk.
 With express trains eliminated, stopping services at the village stations en route were improved, and have retained a similar frequency to this day.

 Signalling

 The line is controlled by Preston Power Signal Box (PSB) from where it leaves the West Coast Main Line at Farington Curve Jn by Track Circuit Block signalling regulations until Midge Hall signal box.
 From here until Rufford signal box, the trains are signalled by Electric Token Block regulations, and from Rufford to Ormskirk the train is signalled by One Train Working (No Staff) regulations (previously worked as One Train Working With Train Staff until 2016).
 If at any time there is a problem with either the token machine or track circuits showing occupied, then pilotman working must be implemented.